tathagatv/tathagatv.github.io/_pages/reading.md

 18. [You'll See It When You Believe It](https://www.amazon.in/Youll-See-When-You-Believe/dp/0099474298)
 Book was lying around at home.
 2/5
 19. [The Art of Innovation: Lessons in Creativity from IDEO, America's Leading Design Firm](https://www.amazon.in/Art-Innovation-Lessons-Creativity-Americas/dp/0385499841)
-Got the book as a gift during the Microsoft internship.
+Got the book as a gift in an internship.
 1/5
 20. [Hooked: How to Build Habit-Forming Products](https://www.amazon.in/Hooked-How-Build-Habit-Forming-Products-ebook/dp/B00NW01MKM)
-Got the book as a gift during the Microsoft internship.
+Got the book as a gift in an internship.
 1/5
 21. [Principles: Life and Work](https://www.amazon.in/Principles-Life-Work-Ray-Dalio/dp/1501124021)
 Ray Dalio is a great person.
 4/5
 22. [Sapiens: A Brief History of Humankind](https://www.amazon.in/Sapiens-Humankind-Yuval-Noah-Harari/dp/0099590085/)